 How to Contact a Graduate Advisor: Advisor list

 The non-refundable fee for Application to Graduate School is $58.50.
 Please make your check or Money Order payable to University of Central Oklahoma if applying in person or via regular mail.
 If you apply online, your application will only be processed once your application fee has been paid.

 Your application for admission and supporting credentials should be filed as early as possible to allow sufficient time to process your application, obtain your visa and make travel plans.

-Due to the amount of time needed to process an international application for admission, these deadlines are in place:
+Due to the amount of time needed to process a graduate international application for admission, these deadlines are in place:

 Admission Requirements for International Students

 The University of Central Oklahoma welcomes international students and encourages them to enroll in graduate programs for which they are qualified.
-International individuals wishing to attend UCO should first contact the University's Office of International Services.
+International individuals wishing to attend UCO should first contact the University's Jackson College of Graduate Studies.
 This office will assist international applicants with the application process and advise them regarding visa requirements.

 100 N. University Drive